 Abu Dhabi meaning ‘Land of the Gazelle’ in Arabic, was founded when a young antelope led a wandering tribe to fresh water, on an island with no more than 300 palm (‘barasti’) huts, a few coral buildings and the Ruler’s fort.
 This simple island settlement has since been transformed into the modern, cosmopolitan city of Abu Dhabi and the high-rise capital of the United Arab Emirates.
-Abu Dhabi is the largest emirate in the United Arab Emirates, occupying 84 per cent of the national landmass territory.
+With a total area of 67,340 sq. km, Abu Dhabi is the largest emirate in the UAE, occupying 84 per cent of the national landmass territory.
 It has 200 islands and a long coastline stretching 700km.
-Its total area is 67,340 sq. km.
-The capital of the United Arab Emirates, Abu Dhabi offers an attractive business environment, a stable political situation, and a vibrant social and cultural scene..
-This simple island settlement has since been transformed into the modern, cosmopolitan city of Abu Dhabi and the high-rise capital of the United Arab Emirates.
-In 2010, the United Arab Emirates launched Vision 2021, a series of initiatives aimed at keeping the country at the heart of the global economy.
-Among its top priorities has been the fostering of a competitive investment sector, which has in turn further reinforced its economic standing.
+Abu Dhabi offers an attractive business environment, a stable political situation, and a vibrant social and cultural scene.

-Looking beyond well-established businesses, the Emirate has recently focused its efforts on backing and attracting ambitious talents from across the globe.
-With favorable regulations and supporting government bodies, Abu Dhabi is fast becoming the preferred location for entrepreneurs and startups who benefit from facilitated market access and an encouraging business environment.
+As part of this vision, the Emirate is increasingly focusing its efforts on backing and attracting ambitious talents from across the globe.
+With favorable regulations and supporting government bodies, Abu Dhabi is fast becoming the preferred location for entrepreneurs and startups that benefit from facilitated market access and an encouraging business environment.